Jakob-Bach/Alternative-Feature-Selection/README.md

 - `afs.py`: Classes for alternative feature selection.
   `AlternativeFeatureSelector` is the abstract superclass.
-  It contains code for solver handling, the dissimilarity-based definition of alternatives, and the two search procedures, i.e., sequential as well as simultaneous (summed-quality and min-quality).
+  It contains code for solver handling, the dissimilarity-based definition of alternatives, and the two search procedures, i.e., sequential as well as simultaneous (sum-aggregation and min-aggregation).
   To integrate a new feature-selection method, you need to create a subclass.
   The subclass needs to define the optimization problem of the feature-selection method (the objective function and maybe constraints) in `initialize_solver()` and